 The ranch improvements include three homes, including a newer 3-bedroom and two-bath managers home, along with two additional employee homes.
 Ranch headquarters also includes a horse barn, vet/calving barn, machinery shed and other outbuildings.
 There is also a good set of working corrals, feedlot and shipping pens.

 The Continental Divide Ranch lies northeast of Rawlins, Wyoming, east of U.S. Highway 287 and north of Interstate 80.
 Ranch headquarters is just minutes from the town of Rawlins, a modest community of approximately 9,100 people.
 Rawlins has modern shopping, restaurants, public schools, medical facilities, and a municipal airport which can accommodate most jet aircraft with its 7,000 ft. asphalt runway.
 The general area economics is a mix of agriculture, energy, tourism, governments services, and transportation services.
 Commercial air service is located approximately 100 miles away in Laramie, Wyoming or approximately 115 miles in Casper, Wyoming.
 The Haystack Mountain Range flanks the ranch on the northeast and the North Platte River on the southeast of the ranch.
 The ranch is situated in very close proximity to many other mountain ranges, including the Sierra Madre and Shirley Mountain Ranges.
-Seminoe Reservoir is also nearby, just northeast of the ranch.
+Seminoe Reservoir is also within close proximity, just northeast of the ranch.

 Continental Divide Ranch is diverse in habitat and the wildlife species that inhabit the ranch.
 Trophy pronghorn antelope, mule deer, and elk all inhabit the ranch year-round, with most elk use in the fall and winter.
 The ranch includes hunt unit 87 for deer, unit 62 for antelope, and unit 111 for elk, all limited quota units managed for trophy quality.
 South-central Wyoming is well known for producing many Boone and Crockett pronghorn antelope, and Continental Divide Ranch is in the heart of trophy hunting.
 Although it is believed that current owners qualify for big-game landowner licenses, any prospective buyer should inquire with the Wyoming Game and Fish Department about eligibility for landowner licenses.
 The ranch also includes a variety of upland game birds and mammals as well as predators and waterfowl along the North Platte River corridor.